alowishes/rtorrent-rutorrent/README.md

 ----------
 Adding TLS/SSL:

-Put your keyfile (shall be named nginx.key) and your certificate (nginx.crt) into /dowloads volume root, the container looks for these files each time it starts.
+Put your keyfile (shall be named nginx.key) and your certificate (nginx.crt) into /downloads/.rtorrent/ folder, the container looks for these files each time it starts.

 Generate a self-signed certificate: